rottencandy/find-service/README.md

 * Prerequisite

-    OpenShift v4.x Cluster.
+    - OpenShift v4.x Cluster.

+    - Tekton Pipeline Installed.
 You can install using `OpenShift Pipelines Operator` from the Operator Hub.

-    You will also use the Tekton CLI (tkn).
+    - Tekton CLI (tkn) (Optional).
 Download the Tekton CLI by following [instructions](https://github.com/tektoncd/cli#installing-tkn) available on the CLI GitHub repository.

 * Installation Steps